 -

-Rethinking Identity in a Changing Threat Landscape
+Rethinking Identity in a Changing Threat Landscape (TBC)

 Digital trust is being redefined as identity threats grow more complex.
 From deepfakes and impersonation attacks to the rapid rise of non-human identities, the identity landscape is evolving.
 This session explores what these changes mean for verification and control and how security leaders can adapt their strategies to safeguard trust in a world where not every identity is who or what it claims to be.